RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Additional Experimental Results

 Across datasets, RADAC populates the upper-left region of the frontier: for comparable return, it tends to incur fewer violations.
-Only for \textsc{halfcheetah}–medium–expert, RADAC sometimes drifts up-right (higher return with slightly more violations) because the penalty is light and non-terminating, so near-threshold speed pays off, consistent with its best Mean/CVaR.
+Only for \textsc{HalfCheetah}–medium–expert, RADAC sometimes drifts up-right (higher return with slightly more violations) because the penalty is light and non-terminating, so near-threshold speed pays off, consistent with its best Mean/CVaR.
 Mechanistically, diffusion with CVaR guidance enables fine-grained reweighting away from safety thresholds while BC keeps samples on-manifold, so trajectories in the plot drift left (fewer violations) without sacrificing return.
-RAFMAC pushes the top of the frontier in mean—most clearly on \textsc{walker2d} and \textsc{halfcheetah}-m-r—and is competitive in CVaR (Table~\ref{tab:sd4rl_results_1000_by_dataset}).
-Deterministic ODE transport with low-variance policy gradients and velocity-matching BC yields fast on-manifold improvement; in the Pareto view this appears as high-return points with modest violation counts.
-Because the transport is geometry-preserving, boundary-adjacent mass tends to thin rather than disappear abruptly; CVaR improves as the velocity field adapts.
-ORAAC forms the frontier on \textsc{hopper}-m-e with few violations and strong returns, matching its leading scores under terminating pose hazards.
+ORAAC forms the frontier on \textsc{Hopper}-m-e with few violations and strong returns, matching its leading scores under terminating pose hazards.
 In other settings it remains reliably conservative (low violations) at the cost of mean on some tasks, consistent with anchor-based regularization.
-FlowQL often achieves high-mean points but with comparatively higher violation counts in the Pareto plot.
+FQL often achieves high-mean points but with comparatively higher violation counts in the Pareto plot.
 Without tail-aware guidance, safety depends on the expected-value critic and task smoothness, explaining the variability across datasets.
 DiffusionQL exhibits wider scatter: runs either reach moderate returns with elevated violations or collapse to low-return, near-zero violation regions.
 This variability is consistent with value-only guidance under stochastic penalties and matches its weaker CVaR.
-CODAC clusters in the low-return/low-violation corner across tasks, as expected from conservative critics.
+CODAC clusters in the low-return/low-violation corner across tasks, as expected from conservative critics. \paragraph{Additional Qualitative Safety Analysis on \textsc{Medium--Expert}} Fig.~\ref{fig:safety_heatmaps} in the main text reports qualitative safety heatmaps on the \textsc{Medium-Replay} datasets.
+Here we provide the corresponding plots on \textsc{Medium-Expert} to verify that the same qualitative trends hold under a different data regime.
+As in the main text, shaded bands indicate the risk-free operational ranges (HalfCheetah: $v\le 10$; Walker2d: $|\theta|\le 0.5$; Hopper: $|\theta|\le 0.1$).
+Across tasks in Fig.~\ref{fig:safety_heatmaps_me}, \textbf{RADAC} concentrates probability mass inside or near the risk-free boundary while preserving high-reward behavior supported by the dataset.
+In contrast, \textbf{DiffusionQL} tends to under-explore near the boundary due to risk-blind bootstrapping under rare hazards, often yielding overly conservative action distributions.
+Finally, \textbf{ORAAC} (prior-anchored perturbation) can allocate nontrivial mass near low-density regions induced by the anchored geometry, consistent with the leakage intuition in Sec.~\ref{sec:risk_pitfalls}.
+Overall, the \textsc{Medium--Expert} results are consistent with the main-text conclusion.